scolton99/footprints-extension/README.md

 ## About
 This extension was developed out of laziness and forgetfulness.
 While at work, I frequently forgot to select the Walk-In Location field, and we are unable to make it mandatory, so I took matters into my own hands.

-This prompts a user for their location, either `library` or `sherman`, whenever they are on the FootPrints login screen.
-It then saves that to Chrome storage, and uses it to automatically populate the Walk-In Location field when editing tickets.
+This auto-detects your location as either the Library or Sherman based on the IP address of your computer.
+If your location cannot be determined, it asks for it on the Footprints login screen.
+This is saved to Chrome storage, and the extension then automatically populates the Walk-In Location field when editing tickets.

 ## Installation
 1. Click the green "Clone or download" button, then Download ZIP.